- Vivi Padova

 1997: FIRC Fellowship at National Cancer Institute (NIH)of Bethesda,MD, (USA)

-The research work carried out by Dr. M. Onisto began in 1983 at the Inst of Biological Chemistry, University of Padua, where he served his internship and where he graduated with the thesis titled: "Expression of the oxi3 discontinuous mitochondrial gene in S.cerevisiae : mRNA maturation ".
+The research work carried out by Prof. M. Onisto began in 1983 at the Inst of Biological Chemistry, University of Padua, where he served his internship and where he graduated with the thesis titled: "Expression of the oxi3 discontinuous mitochondrial gene in S.cerevisiae : mRNA maturation ".

 Later, he moved to the Ist. of Histology and Gen. Embryology , following the research topics: